Image of GILEAD HIV Logo

 Bar Graph Showing HIV Testing in the US By Age, 2018Bar Graph Showing HIV Testing in the US By Age, 2018

 Source: AIDSVu.
-HIV testing by age, 2018.
-Deeper Look: HIV Testing.
+HIV Testing, 2021.
+Local Data: United States.
 Data available through the CDC Behavioral Risk Factor Surveillance System (BRFSS).

 Cost of HIV Testing

-Though the perceived cost of HIV tests is often cited as a barrier, most people should be able to get tested for little or no cost.11 The Affordable Care Act requires insurance companies to cover HIV testing with no co-pay, and both Medicaid and Medicare cover some HIV testing.
-In addition, many community-based organizations and health departments will offer HIV testing for free or at very low cost to people who do not have insurance.1,14,15 The CDC also covers the cost of an at-home HIV testing kit.16
+Though the perceived cost of HIV tests is often cited as a barrier, most people should be able to get tested for little or no cost.12 The Affordable Care Act requires insurance companies to cover HIV testing with no co-pay, and both Medicaid and Medicare cover some HIV testing.
+In addition, many community-based organizations and health departments will offer HIV testing for free or at very low cost to people who do not have insurance.1,15,16 The CDC also covers the cost of an at-home HIV testing kit.17

 Opt-In vs Opt-Out Testing Policies

-By testing everyone, opt-out policies can also remove some of the stigma associated with HIV testing and can help lead to earlier diagnoses and treatment.18 Data from 2011 to 2013 from one study showed that opt-out policies lead to higher rates of HIV testing than other policies.20
+By testing everyone, opt-out policies can also remove some of the stigma associated with HIV testing and can help lead to earlier diagnoses and treatment.19 A 2022 systematic review found that opt-out testing can significantly improve HIV testing rates compared to opt-in testing in various settings and across different populations.21

 Man standing outside in an urban areaMan standing outside in an urban area